-Registrar: H. von Holstein, Deputy Registrar, and D. Louterman-Hubeau, Head of Division, having regard to the Report for the Hearing, after hearing oral argument from the parties at the hearing on 8 May 2001, at which the Commission was represented by F. Benyon, the Kingdom of Belgium by J.H.J.
-Bourgeois and N.F.
-Köhncke, and the Kingdom of the Netherlands by J. van Bakel and H.G.
-Sevenster and J. van Haersolte, acting as Agents, after hearing the Opinion of the Advocate General at the sitting on 31 January 2002, gives the following
+Registrar: H. von Holstein, Deputy Registrar, and D. Louterman-Hubeau, Head of Division, having regard to the Report for the Hearing, after hearing oral argument from the parties at the hearing on 8 May 2001, at which the Commission was represented by F. Benyon, the Grand Duchy of after hearing the Opinion of the Advocate General at the sitting on 31 January 2002, gives the following